Cherry Blossoms, Ginkgo, and Art Museums: 10 Sightseeing Spots on the Kumano Kodo Nakahechi (UNESCO World Heritage Site)

 Kumano Kodo Nakahechi Art Museum

-The Kumano Kodo Nakahechi Art Museum, located along the Nakahechi Road, was the first museum created by the internationally-renowned architectural unit SANAA (Kazuyo Sejima + Ryue Nishizawa).
-It was designed with the concept of ‘presenting works of art in a new space and creating a place for exchange through art’.
-The famous 21st Century Museum of Contemporary Art, Kanazawa is another SANNA masterpiece.
+The Kumano Kodo Nakahechi Art Museum, located along the Nakahechi Route, is the first museum designed by the internationally renowned architecture duo SANAA (Kazuyo Sejima + Ryue Nishizawa).
+It was conceived to “present artworks in a new kind of space and create a place for exchange through art.”
+One of SANAA’s best-known works is the 21st Century Museum of Contemporary Art, Kanazawa.

 Opening hours.